itb-community/DLL-Extensions/README.md

 This library works as a proxy for multiple DLLs for the [Into the Breach](https://subsetgames.com/itb.html) game in order to provide additional functionality to the modding community.

 ## Installation
-This library is not used directly for modding, instead you should download [kartoFlane's modloader](https://github.com/kartoFlane/ITB-ModLoader) which ships a release of this dll.
+This library is not used directly for modding, instead you should download [the community's modloader](https://github.com/itb-community/ITB-ModLoader) which ships a release of this dll.

 ## Building